 Clearly, I do not relate to any part of Kate Spade’s existence– except for this one very big thing, the daily battle to feel ok and to show up even when I do not.
 Sometimes life is too painful and difficult and feels utterly hopeless.
 I pray, that as I enter into my 50s, I do not experience the added bonus of hormone intensified anxiety and depression.
 I will say this unapologetically, anytime to anyone: “If there is a pill, therapy, or program that helps to strengthen and support my thrive, count me in.
 If there is a person, place or thing that threatens that, count me out.”
 I love you Kate spade.
 I am sorry for your pain and your struggle and grateful that you have fanned the fires of this conversation.
 More people will be willing to look and listen differently now.
 NOW–as we acknowledge the loss of another mighty warrior to mental health issues.
 Be free.
 You dont have to suffer anymore.
 You are still helping people and making the world a better place.
 The world is better because you were here.

 I am in a program of recovery for those whose lives have been affected by someone else's drinking, drug use, mental illness.
-I am new to the experiences of faith and hope and courage, qualities absent for me in proximity to my family.
-No Contact has been the way to keep safe from diminishing words and actions directed at me.
+I am newly learning faith, hope, and courage, practices not witnessed by me, in my childhood, with my family.
+Sadly, No Contact, as a last resort, is how I keep safe from diminishing words and actions directed at me.
 I think I have listened for the last time to how I deserve mistreatment.
 By holding out for something more wholesome and loving, I have been both banished and demanded to return.
 I prefer serenity to proximity.
 I will continue with my program and faith in the best possible outcome, so long as I do my part-- to stalk GOD as if my life depends on it.

 View all posts by Magda Gee